cityjson/metadata-extended/README.md

   - geographicLocation
   - referenceSystem

-and the Extensions adds several ISO19115-compliant properties, see the paper [A metadata ADE for CityGML](http://dx.doi.org/10.1186/s40965-018-0057-4) for details.
+and the MetadataExtended Extension adds several ISO19115-compliant properties, see the paper [A metadata ADE for CityGML](http://dx.doi.org/10.1186/s40965-018-0057-4) for more details and justifications.

 ```json